Yueming6568/Yueming6568.github.io/_pages/about.md

 # 🔥 News

-- *2024.7*: 🎉I will join Nanjing University (Suzhou Campus) this summer as an Assistant Professor.
+- *2024.7*: 🎉 I will join Nanjing University (Suzhou Campus) this summer as an Assistant Professor.
 Students who are interested in my research interests are welcome to contact me further.
 - *2024.04*: One paper (Co-first author) has been accepted by Machine Intelligence Research (IF=6.4).
 Congratulations to Yue Jiang!
 - *2024.04*: One paper (First author) has been published in TCSVT.
 (IF=8.4)
 - *2024.01*: One paper (First author) has been published in TMM.
 (IF=7.3)